ART:

 Tech Trades - Woods I (CP): HS82501 (.5 credit)

 Students are introduced to the safe and proper use of hand and power tools as they design and build projects out of wood.
 Measurement tools, including rules, tape measures, and squares will be discussed and used extensively.
-The class will cover the basics of fine woodworking, starting with a basic box project, then advancing to a cutting board, woodturning to create a custom pen and pencil set, and and an advanced box project such as a jewelry box or tool box.
+The class will cover the basics of fine woodworking, starting with a basic box project, then advancing to a cutting board, woodturning, and ending with students independently recreating a stool.
 Students will learn measuring, marking, cutting, joinery, glueing, and assembly of wood projects.
 The Engineering Design Process is introduced to help students imagine and create their projects.

 Tech Trades - Woods II (CP): HS82502 (.5 credit)

-Students will review, practice, and demonstrate safe and appropriate use of tools and equipment learned in Tech Trades Woods I, and will also learn and demonstrate safe and appropriate use of the Table saw.
-Students will use the Engineering Design Process to imagine, design, and construct an advanced box project utilizing box-joints, dados, and mortise and tenon joinery, and advanced turning projects, such as a candlestick or bud-vase set, and 2 bowls.
+Students will review, practice, and demonstrate safe and appropriate use of tools and equipment learned in Tech Trades wood I including the table saw.
+Students will use the engineering Design Process to imagine, design, estimate materials and construct an advanced woodworking project or projects.
+There will be an emphasis on advanced joinery techniques such as box-joints, dados, and mortise and tenon joinery.

 Prerequisite: Tech Trades - Woods I